Smoothed Particle Hydrodynamics Physically Reconsidered -- The Relation to Explicit Large Eddy Simulation and the Issue of Particle Duality: Results Discussion

-In this part a comparison between the WCSPH solution without SFS model and with \texttt{SMAG}, \texttt{SIGMA} \& \texttt{SMAG-MCG} model will be presented (TABLE \ref{tab:Cases}: Case 3 \& 7-9).
+In this part a comparison between the WCSPH solution without SFS model and with \texttt{SMAG}, \texttt{SIGMA} \& \texttt{SMAG-MCG} model will be presented, as well as a sensitivity study of the Smagorinsky constant $C_S$ (TABLE \ref{tab:Cases}: Case 3 \& 9-12).
 As the observations seem to be independent from the particle count $N$, only the $N=256^3$ runs will compared.
-The results are depicted in FIG. \ref{fig:09_EnergyBalance_SFS}.
+The results are depicted in FIG. \ref{fig:10_EnergyBalance_SFS}.
 All in all, the observations are very similar to those presented in Sec. \ref{subsec:SmagorinskyEffect}.
-Neither the superior \texttt{SIGMA} model nor the discrete angular momentum conserving \texttt{SMAG-MCG} model changes the situation.
-In fact, both models are even worse.
-As depicted in FIG. \ref{fig:09_EnergyBalance_SFS} (a), the averaged kinetic energy levels of both variants are slightly below the \texttt{SMAG} solution.
-The global dissipation rates in FIG. \ref{fig:09_EnergyBalance_SFS} (b) confirm these results.
-Accordingly, this is also reflected by the spectra in FIG. \ref{fig:09_EnergyBalance_SFS} (c).
-This result is surprising for different reasons.
+We will start with the influence of the explicit SFS models (TABLE \ref{tab:Cases}: Case 3, 7 \& 9-10).